Home ยป Noodles ยป Spicy Cold Kimchi Noodles

 How to Make Spicy Kimchi Noodles

-1. Cook the somen noodles in rapidly boiling water until al dente.
-(Follow the directions from the package.)
-Drain the noodles and cool down under cold running water for about 1 minute.
-Stir the noodles with some tongs or your hand while it’s under the water.
-Drain the noodles well.
+1. Cook the somen noodles in rapidly boiling water until al dente (follow the package directions).
+Drain the noodles and rinse under cold running water for about 1 minute, stirring with tongs or your hand to cool them evenly.
+Drain thoroughly.

 Spicy cold Kimchi noodles recipe - This is a perfect summer time dish.
 Bring your lost appetite back with these spicy cold Korean noodles! | MyKoreanKitchen.com

-2. Put together the noodles, kimchi (& kimchi juice if any came out during the cutting) and bibim sauce in a large mixing bowl and mix them well with your hands.
-(Wear a food handling glove).
-Serve it in a bowl.
-Place the cucumber and egg on top of the noodles.
+2. Combine the noodles, kimchi (and any kimchi juice released during cutting), and bibim sauce in a large mixing bowl.
+Mix well using your hands (wear a food-handling glove).
+Serve in a bowl, then top with cucumber and egg.
 Enjoy!

 Spicy cold Kimchi noodles recipe - This is a perfect summer time dish.
 Bring your lost appetite back with these spicy cold Korean noodles! | MyKoreanKitchen.com